 How do I download worksheets and checklists?

-Many lessons have bonus downloadable PDF materials, on a page such as “Lesson 1 downloadable extras”.
-Click to view/download the PDF.
+Many lessons have bonus downloadable PDF materials.
+If you see “Course materials” on a course page, or “Lesson materials” on a lesson page, click to view/download the PDF.

 How do I earn certificates?